slhck/ffmpeg-normalize/README.md

 - `-ext EXTENSION, --extension EXTENSION`: Output file extension to use for output files that were not explicitly specified.
 (Default: `mkv`)

+The program additionally respects environment variables:

+- `TMP` / `TEMP` / `TEMPDIR`

+    Sets the path to the temporary directory in which files are stored before being moved to the final output directory.
+    Note: You need to use full paths.

+- `FFMPEG_PATH`

+    Sets the full path to an `ffmpeg` executable other than the system default.

 ## FAQ

 ### After updating, this program does not work as expected anymore!